ceydaduzgec/SWE573/README.md

    ```sh
    source tools/run_development.sh
    ```

+4. Rename the "sample.env.txt" to ".env" file under sole_project and put related values.

-4. Migrate the database.
+5. Migrate the database.

 ```python
 python manage.py migrate
 ```

-5. (Optional) Create a super user for admin panel.
+6. (Optional) Create a super user for admin panel.

 ```python
 python manage.py createsuperuser
 ```

-6. Run the server.
+7. Run the server.

 ```python
 python manage.py runserver 0:8000
 ```

+7. Go to http://127.0.0.1/ or http://127.0.0.1:80/ from your browser.

 To run all the tests: